ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/users-issues/recovering-from-voron-errors.markdown

 * Such exceptions are caused by the corruption of a Voron _data file_, which could occur due to a few reasons:
   * Hardware failure of hard-drive or memory
-  * In compliance‏ with RavenDB [hardware and OS requeirements](#ravendb-hardware-and-os-requirements)
+  * In compliance‏ with RavenDB [hardware and OS requirements](../users-issues/recovering-from-voron-errors#ravendb-hardware-and-os-requirements)
   * Critical bug in `Voron`

 {PANEL/}